Canada's First Fully Indigenized Art Therapy Diploma

 Restoring Relationality: We acknowledge the importance of restoring and rebuilding respectful Family, Community, Tribal, and Societal Relations, and embrace harmony with All Our Relations, as the core of integration and healing.

 The Indigenized Art Therapy Diploma spans the course of two summer intensives and two full academic years.
-It includes 500+ hours of coursework, 48 hours of supervision and 5 hours of research support.
+It includes 500+ hours of coursework, practicum supported by EagleVision (supervision), arts-based exploration and research support, and 20 hours of writing support.

 The Indigenized Art Therapy Diploma meets the Educational Standards of the Canadian Art Therapy Association (CATA).
 Graduates will have the necessary requirements to work as art therapists, join CATA as professional members and work towards registration as Registered Canadian Art Therapists (RCAT).
 CATA standards currently require that students wishing to register as art therapists have either a Bachelor's degree in the areas of psychology, fine arts, social work, or counselling or have been admitted to their art therapy training based on a Prior Learning Assessment and Recognition process (PLAR).
 Students with related Bachelor's degrees in the related fields such as education, occupational therapy or community development will also complete an Equivalency Assessment (PLAR) as a part of their application process.
 Please note that a Master's degree may be required by certain agencies in order to bill as a therapist.
 More information about becoming a registered member of CATA can be found here and RCAT registration here.